kyungjae-lee/engineers-notebook/real-time-operating-systems/segger-systemview-trace-tool-integration.md

    * Hit run and then pause after a couple of seconds.

      At this step, there was a problem related to "Priority grouping".
-To solve this issue add the following code in the `stm32f4xx_hal_msp.c`:
+To solve this issue add the following code in the `Project/Core/Src/stm32f4xx_hal_msp.c`:

      ```c
      /* stm32f4xx_hal_msp.c */
      ...
      /* USER CODE BEGIN Includes */
-     int vInitPrioGroupValue();
+     #include "FreeRTOS.h"
      /* USER CODE END Includes */
      ...
      void HAL_MspInit(void)
      {
      	...
      	/* USER CODE BEGIN MspInit 1 */
-     	vInitPrioGroupValue(); // initializes a variable related to priority grouping!
+     	vInitPrioGroupValue(); // Initializes a variable related to priority grouping!
      	/* USER CODE END MspInit 1 */
      }
      ```